python-summit/python-summit.github.io/content/pages/index.rst

 The registration ended on the 10th of February. **There will be no ticket sale on-site.**

-We're looking forward to a great conference with you!
+We're looking forward to a great conference with you! **Please make sure to bring your ticket with you, either on paper or in digital form.**

+If you don't know yet how you can get to the conference location, take a look at the `venue page </pages/venue.html>`__.

 Swiss Python Summit 2018
 ========================